 Experiments in animal models have proven that the Heliobacter species can cause hepatitis, liver cancer, and severe damage to the immune system.
 H.pylori colonization is also a known culprit in pancreatic cancer.

-Outside the biliary system, H.pylori has now been implicated in diverse conditions such as skin diseases, coronary artery disease, autoimmune diseases, and growth retardation in children.
+In the biliary system, H.pylori has been implicated in diverse conditions such as skin diseases, coronary artery disease, autoimmune diseases, and growth retardation in children.

 How Do We Prevent H.Pylori?

 They say an ounce of prevention is worth a pound of cure.
-And since the sources of H.pylori are contaminated food and water, unclean and shared utensils, and activities that may cause fecal matter to be ingested (eating with unclean hands, unclean food preparation, etc.), cleanliness and sanitation are crucial.
+And since the sources of H.pylori are contaminated food and water, unclean and shared utensils, and activities that may cause fecal matter to be ingested (eating with dirty hands, contaminated food preparation, etc.), cleanliness and sanitation are crucial.

 Is H. Pylori Contagious?

-The most common route taken by medical practitioners is the prescription of antibiotics specifically the triple therapies.
-This consists of omeprazole, amoxicillin, and clarithromycin for 10 days, subsalicylate, metronidazole, and tetracycline for 14 days, and lansoprazole, amoxicillin, and clarithromycin for another 10 days.
+The most common route taken by medical practitioners is the prescription of antibiotics, specifically the ‘triple therapies’.
+It consists of omeprazole, amoxicillin, and clarithromycin for 10 days, subsalicylate, metronidazole, and tetracycline for 14 days, and lansoprazole, amoxicillin, and clarithromycin for another 10 days.
 Years ago, the reported cure rates were as high as 85-90%.
 However, with the increasing rise of bacterial resistance, the failure rate of the standard medical therapy has been increasing.
-It is therefore important to follow directions rather than choosing to take one or parts of the prescribed protocol.
+Therefore, it is important to follow directions rather than choosing to take one or parts of the prescribed protocol.
 Ask your doctor if you have issues with any part of the program and discuss the consequences and possibilities of alternatives.

 H.Pylori Natural Treatment

-Aside from standard pharmaceutic solution, there are also natural ways to support the eradication of H. pylori.
+Aside from standard pharmaceutic solutions, there are also natural ways to support the eradication of H. pylori.

 - Probiotics – Taking probiotics is especially important if you have taken antibiotics as it kills both good and bad bacteria.
-Taking supplements help restore the normal GI flora by replenishing good bacteria.
+Taking supplements helps restore the normal GI flora by replenishing good bacteria.

-- Enzyme and HCl Therapy – Since H.pylori alters and reduces stomach acidity, supplementation with Digestive Enzymes will definitely help in increasing nutrient absorption.
-Some studies even state that some enzymes like what is present in World Nutrition Vitalzym Hybrid Veggie Capsules can be used for cancer therapy and as general treatment for digestive diseases.
-HCl therapy , on the other hand, helps suppress or prevent the regrowth of the bacteria.
+- Enzyme and HCl Therapy – Since H.pylori alters and reduces stomach acidity, supplementation with Digestive Enzymes will help in increasing nutrient absorption.
+Some studies even state that some enzymes present in World Nutrition Vitalzym Hybrid Veggie Capsules (available on Amazon) can be used for cancer therapy and as a general treatment for digestive diseases.
+On the other hand, HCl therapy helps suppress or prevent the regrowth of the bacteria.

-- Black Cumin Seed Oil – Black seed cumin is rich in antioxidants and anti-inflammatory compounds that would help address the H.pylori symptoms.
-It is also a strong antibacterial oil which can help protect the body from further bacterial infections.
+- Black Cumin Seed Oil – Black seed cumin is rich in antioxidants and anti-inflammatory compounds to help address the H.pylori symptoms.
+It is also a strong antibacterial oil that can help protect the body from further bacterial infections.